 Early Start Kindergarten gives eligible children 15 hours of free or low-cost kindergarten a week for two years before starting school.

 To be eligible, your child must be three by 30 April in the year they start kindergarten, and:

 - identify as Aboriginal or Torres Strait Islander

 - be a refugee or asylum seeker, or

 - your family has had contact with Child Protection (or been referred to Child FIRST).

-Children who have used Early Start Kindergarten or are Aboriginal and/or Torres Strait Islander can access free or low cost 4-year-old kindergarten through the Early Start Kindergarten Extension Grant.
+Children who have used Early Start Kindergarten, identify as Aboriginal and/or Torres Strait Islander or are a refugee or asylum seeker can access free or low cost 4-year-old kindergarten through the Early Start Kindergarten Extension Grant.